sumit2011/sumit2011.github.io/single_linked_list/index.md

     printf("%d is inserted at the %dth position.\n", value, pos);
 }
 ```
-{{< admonition type=warning title="point to be consider" open=true >}}
+{{< admonition type=warning title="Seg Fault" open=true >}}
-_Here you get a segmentation fault if you enter that position which are not exist in the list.
-For this first you have to check whether the position is present or not in the list then insert the node at that position._
+_Here you get a ***segmentation fault*** if you enter that position which are not exist in the list.
+For this first you have to check whether the position is present or not in the list then insert the `node` at that position._
 {{< /admonition >}}

 ## 4. Deletion
-A deletion operation in a single linked list involves removing a node from the list and free the space.
-There are several ways to do this, depending on which node you want to delete:
+A deletion operation in a single linked list involves removing a `node` from the list and free the space.
+First make a `temp` node, traverse to that `node` and do the operation.
+There are several ways to delete a `node` from the list:
  1. Deleting the head node
  2. Deleting the last node
- 3. Deleting a node in the middle of the list
+ 3. Deleting a node from the specific position of the list
 ### 4.1 Deletion from Begining
-To delete the head node, first you have to make a `temp` node initialise with `head` then set the head of the list to the next node in the list.
+To delete the `head` node or first node, first you have to make a `temp` node initialise with `head` then set the `head` of the list to the next `node` in the list.
 Now free the `temp`.
 ```c
 // deletion at begining
 void deleteatBeg()